HammadMomin/Autometa-FlaskApp-NLP-Model/README.md

 * From the output.txt file we are extracting the output and send it back to nodeJS (To Display it to the Frontend Of the Web Application)

+* Below is Shown that when the axios.post request get hitted from nodeJS then it will Act as API and Execute the Notebook And Send the Output Back.